Shantae: History and development

 Matt Bozon has stated that his main influences for the video game series are Castlevania, Aladdin, Mega Man, The Legend of Zelda, and anime, including Ranma ½—which he cites as a major influence—and others like Nadia: The Secret of Blue Water, Hayao Miyazaki's films, and Pokémon, as well as 1980s American cartoons like DuckTales and The Transformers, while Erin Bozon's main influence was I Dream of Jeannie.
 The signature catchphrase from the franchise, "Ret-2-Go", was created by a friend of theirs who kept using it when they were working on animation clean up for the Warner Bros. animated film The Iron Giant, and the expression made its way into the script as an inside joke.
 Matt also elaborated a bit on the development of Sky's character, who was initially named "Twitch" and had a different appearance.
 She was altered later on in development, and the original Twitch character served as the basis for a similarly-named character and her friend in Shantae and the Pirate's Curse.

+Publishers were initially skeptical regarding the character, and asked Matt Bozon to consider switching to a male lead, as they believed male gamers would never play as a female lead character.
+Matt Bozon stood by Shantae, believing that she "had to exist" to see "if there was an audience reaching back", although, after the game's commercial failure, he later acknowledged that publishers probably "genuinely knew their markets".
+Despite the initial difficulties, the series' lasting critical appeal led WayForward to adopt Shantae as their official mascot.
 When asked about whether the Shantae series was conceived as pushing feminist values because of its strong female cast, Matt Bozon acknowledged that he liked to portray the Shantae world as having the girls "run the show" and not be defined solely by their appearances.
 While he admitted that most female characters had a deliberately sexy design to them, and the male characters often displayed a variety of weaknesses, he also said that he just liked depicting Shantae's world this way "for no precise reason", and that it was certainly possible that strong male characters could appear later in the franchise's future.